Iver Fossum

-Iver Fossum (born 15 July 1996) is a Norwegian professional footballer who plays as a midfielder for AaB.
+Iver Tobias Rørvik Fossum (born 15 July 1996) is a Norwegian professional footballer who plays as a midfielder for Rosenborg.

 Club career

 Strømsgodset

 Born and raised in Klokkarstua, Fossum started his career at the local club Huringen IF.
-After Fossum lost his father in a car accident when he was 14 years old in 2011, the Fossum-family moved to Drammen, to have the opportunity to fulfill their - Iver and his brother Emil Fossum - dreams of becoming professional football players.
+After Fossum lost his father in a car accident when he was 14 years old in 2011, the Fossum-family moved to Drammen, to have the opportunity to fulfill their – Iver and his brother Emil Fossum – dreams of becoming professional football players.
 Soon after, he joined Strømsgodset.

 In the same period, Iver Fossum made his debut for Strømsgodset's second team in the Norwegian 2. divisjon.
 At that time he was still only 14 years old, but seen as one of the country's greatest talents.
 Rosenborg BK offered him a contract, but Fossum continued in Strømsgodset, where he was promoted to the first team at the age of 16.

 Fossum made his debut for Strømsgodset in the 2–1 win against Molde on 28 April 2013.
 He got his breakthrough in the 2014 season, when he gradually worked his way into the first team, featuring in 26 of the 30 league matches.
 In the 2015 season, he became the top scorer for his club, which finished second in 2015 Tippeligaen.